granttigera/PiStack/README.md

 ```
 kubeadm config images pull
 ```
 Open a second terminal session to master1.
-We need to run a job to increase the kube-apiserver delay so it can can complete.
+We need to run a job to increase the kube-apiserver delay so it can can complete during the kubeadm init.
 ```
 ssh pirate@master1.local
 sudo su -